ihavec/FastCGI-Rest-API/README.md

 ## CURRENTLY STILL NOTHING USEFUL.
 IN DEVELOPMENT ...

 ## Goals
 This library can be used to write fastcgi rest apis with mariadb (mysql) and libcurl support.
+Should enable the user to use whatever language she/he prefers by providing swig bindings
+and .so files that just forward the functions to that file (for example a python or php  script).

 ## Implementation
 The library provides 2 main opaque types, `fra_req_t *` and `fra_end_t *`.
 The first one represents the current request